Employee Commute Information

 MassRIDES can help commuters form a carpool or vanpool, and can assist larger groups in organizing a commuter information fair.

-Hubway, the public regional bike share system, has stations in Cambridge, Boston, Brookline, and Somerville.
-Hubway's Corporate Accounts options help to solve your company's transit concerns - proving you with the ability to encourage active transportation - while strengthening your commitment to green initiatives.
+Bluebikes, the public regional bike share system, has stations in Boston, Brookline, Cambridge, Everett, and Somerville.
+Bluebikes' Corporate Accounts options help to solve your company's transit concerns - proving you with the ability to encourage active transportation - while strengthening your commitment to green initiatives.

-- Implementation - Hubway is simple for businesses to implement.
+- Implementation - Bluebikes memberships are simple for businesses to implement.
 Each employee manages their own account, with monthly reports sent to the account administrator.

-- Promotion and Education - Hubway will also help you promote the new benefit internally, and can make visits to your site to educate employees about bike sharing.
+- Promotion and Education - Bluebikes will also help you promote the new benefit internally, and can make visits to your site to educate employees about bike sharing.

-- Invoicing and Reporting - Each month, Hubway will send you a monthly invoice for those employees that signed up during the previous 30 days.
+- Invoicing and Reporting - Each month, Bluebikes will send you an invoice for those employees that signed up during the previous 30 days.
 The monthly invoice also contains statistics on how your employees are utilizing their memberships.

 Click here for more information on how you can become a Corporate Member.